compintell/Mooncake.jl/docs/src/mathematical_interpretation.md

 This description should leave you with (at least) a couple of questions.
 What is "rdata", and what is "the correct place" to put the results of applying the adjoint of the derivative?
-In order to address these, we need to discuss the types that Tapir.jl uses to represent the results of AD, and to propagate results backwards on the reverse pass.
+In order to address these, we need to discuss the types that Mooncake.jl uses to represent the results of AD, and to propagate results backwards on the reverse pass.